-Electronic Arts, better known simply as EA, is the video game company behind some of the biggest games on the market.
-Sports fans likely enjoy at least one of the EA Sports games, while EA is also behind the Battlefield series and popular battle royale title Apex Legends.
+Electronic Arts, the game publisher known by most as EA, is the company behind some of the biggest games on the market.
+Sports fans are likely familiar with the expansive EA Sports line.
+EA is also behind the Battlefield series and the publisher of the popular battle royale title Apex Legends.

-Sometimes the EA servers experience issues, which can prevent players from enjoying their favorite titles.
-There are a few ways to check the status of EA servers to give you a better understanding of the issues occurring and an ETA of when you can hop back into a game.
+Because EA runs such a wide variety of live service games, its servers are extremely expansive.
+Even the biggest servers experience issues, some of which can prevent players from enjoying their favorite titles.
+If you’re having problems connecting to an EA title, there are a few ways to check the company’s server status to get a better understanding of the issues—and, more importantly, an ETA as to when you can hop back into your favorite game.

-Here are the best ways to check if EA servers are down.
+Here are the best ways to check if EA’s servers are down.

 EA’s Check Server Status page provides links to check the servers for each major platform.
-Sometimes these servers are the reason for disruptions.
-Players can also manually search different EA games on the EA Help website to check whether a single game is experiencing problems or it is a widespread issue.
+Sometimes, these servers are the reason for disruptions.
+Players can also manually search different EA games on the EA Help website to check whether a single game is experiencing problems or if it’s a more widespread server issue.

-The EA Help Twitter account is an excellent source for players since it is constantly updated with information regarding EA servers.
+The EA Help Twitter account is another excellent source for players.
+It’s constantly updated with information regarding EA servers and lets players know when issues are ongoing.
 Players can also mention or message the account to get in touch with an EA representative who can further assist with specific problems.

 Players looking for a second opinion can use Down Detector, a website that tracks EA servers across all platforms.
-This is a third-party website that EA does not officially support, so it is best to use it as a supplemental source of information.
+This is a third-party website that isn’t officially supported by EA, so it’s best to use it as a supplemental source of information.

-But Down Detector does provide an in-depth look at outages, including an outage map, the most reported problems, and comments from other users experiencing issues.
+Even though it’s unofficial, Down Detector provides an in-depth look at potential problems, including an outage map, the most reported problems, and comments from other users experiencing issues.
 It also provides a timeline of reported issues within the last 24 hours to help measure how long the servers have been down or disrupted.